 Elizabeth came to the Bay Area from Cedar Rapids, Iowa to attend Stanford University, where she received a Bachelor of Arts in Science, Technology and Society.
 During her time at Stanford, Elizabeth worked as a Residential Assistant in a student co-operative house and did publicity and outreach at the Women’s Community Center and the Haas Center for Public Service.
 Since graduating, she has worked as Residential Director at Stanford Pre-Collegiate Studies and has worked as the Operations Coordinator at Mixpanel.
 Elizabeth returned to school in 2016 and is proud to be a student at City College of San Francisco, where she is taking pre-requisite coursework for nursing programs.
 At the Memory and Aging Center, Elizabeth helps families with the brain donation process.

 Emma Eppley - Assistant Autopsy Coordinator and Administrative Assistant

+At the Memory and Aging Center, Emma assists families with the brain donation process and acts as Dr. William Seeley’s administrative assistant.
 Emma received her Bachelor of Arts in Biology from Swarthmore College in 2017.
-While at Swarthmore, she developed an interest in public health, which lead to her research on methods used by medical professionals to combat the stigma of schizophrenia in Valparaíso, Chile.
+While at Swarthmore, she developed an interest in public health, which lead to her study on methods used by medical professionals to combat the stigma of schizophrenia in Valparaíso, Chile.
 After working as a Medical Scribe at CityMD in New York City for one year, she returned to her native Bay Area.
-At the Memory and Aging Center, Emma assists families with the brain donation process and acts as Dr. William Seeley’s administrative assistant.

 Athena Schlereth - Assistant Autopsy Coordinator